About the four of us and our plans

 Preparation for the Journey

 In preparation for our new adventure, the first obvious step was to swap our street bikes for touring bikes.
-It took some time to sell our bikes, especially Rag’s Suzuki GSXS for some unknown reason.
-It was a beast of a bike and lots of fun to ride, especially around the Balkans.
+Zsófi’s CBR 650 sold immediately (which much to her demise left her without a motorcycle for a couple of months).
+For some reason Rag’s Suzuki GSXS was harder to sell.
+Probably because it was a beast of a bike, yet not a sports bike.
+Rag loved that machine and it was lots of fun to ride.
 Unfortunately, you need an iron butt to travel long distances on it, so it had to go.

-We are no strangers to traveling long distances by bike and are fully aware of the problems you can face on a journey, so little preparation was needed to get used to this.
+We are no strangers to traveling long distances by motorcycles and are fully aware of the problems you can face on a journey.
+Our preparation was aimed at getting used to the heavy load and the potential challenge that the dogs represent on the bikes.

-The dogs, on the other hand, needed a lot of practice getting used to the dog carriers, but they took to it very easily.
+This situation however was completely new to the dogs.
+We were prepared for a lot of practice getting them used to the dog carriers and the motorbikes, but they took to it very easily.
 Ricky, our deaf Collie, just gets in his box and goes to sleep.
 Molly, on the other hand, is hyper and barks every time we stop and start again.
 Let’s just say we will not be sneaking out of town ever!

 The real challenge was packing the right amount of essentials, balanced with minimal luxury items—Rag’s travel coffee maker, for example.
-We don’t intend to camp just yet, so you would think we’d save some space, but we still need camera equipment, dog supplies, and clothes for both winter and summer.
-This is something that will work itself out over time.
+Our luggage consists of camping gear, technical equipment, dog supplies, and clothes for both winter and summer.

 Goals and Aspirations

-Why are we doing this?
-For so many reasons!
-Our love of travel, seeing new places, and meeting new people might sound cliché, but it’s all true.
-Over the years, we have visited places we thought might be a bit dubious, only to find incredibly friendly people from different cultures, equalled only by their amazing locations and wonderful roads.
-Sometimes it’s hard to put into words when something like this happens, which brings us to the second reason for the blog.
+Why the blog?
+For many reasons!
+First to keep our family and friends up-to-date with our travel.
+Second to share our experiences with anybody who is interested in travelling by motorcycle or with their dog (or both).
 We want to take readers on our journey and do our best to describe what we discover in the hope that people will be inspired.
 Note that we didn’t say inspired to travel, buy a bike, or start a blog.
-We just want to inspire people to do something they’ve always wanted to do and maybe thought it was too late to chase a dream.
+We just want to inspire people to do something they’ve always wanted to do and maybe thought it was too difficult to chase a dream.

 Expectations

-We expect to experience a new level of freedom with our family on the road.
-We look forward to discovering a new way of life, seeing incredible places, and meeting amazing people.
-We hope to achieve a kind of calmness that puts our souls at rest and gather some fantastic stories to share along the way.
+This isn’t about a dream vacation—it’s about a new way of life.
+The road ahead is unpredictable, but that’s what makes it exciting.
+We hope to achieve a kind of freedom and calmness that puts our souls at rest and gather some fantastic stories to share along the way.
 That said, we also understand the reality of taking on an adventure like this, including vehicle issues, getting lost, health issues, and finding a way to remain sustainable.
 It won’t be lying on beaches sipping cocktails surrounded by unbelievably friendly people while the dogs frolic in the water.
 This will be a hard adventure, but we hope that the freedom and good things we discover will outweigh the bad ones we try to avoid.